Magical Highlights of Peru 15 Days/ 14 Nights

 Overview

 This 15-day tour is a package to visit the most magical places in Peru.
-We start in Lima, where you can discover the capital of Peru to your wishes and needs on the first day.
-From Lima, we take the bus to Nazca where we can observe the mysterious Nazca Lines from a plane.
+We begin in Lima, where you can explore the capital of Peru according to your wishes and needs on the first day.
+From Lima, we take the bus to Nazca, where we can observe the mysterious Nazca Lines from a plane.

 From Nazca, we travel to Arequipa, where you have another free day to walk around and visit some places in the city.
 We continue our journey from Arequipa through Chivay to Titicaca Lake.
-After some lovely days at the highest lake in the world, we travel by bus to Cusco, where we get to know the historical city by a great city tour.
-Thereafter, we visit the wonderful Sacred Valley of the Incas.
-From here, we start the Inca Amazon Trail for 4 days and finally Machu Picchu.
+After some lovely days at the highest lake in the world, we travel by bus to Cusco, where we get to know the historical city on a great city tour.
+Thereafter, we visit the incredible Sacred Valley of the Incas.
+From here, we embark on the 4-day Inca Amazon Trail, culminating in our arrival at Machu Picchu.
 The tour ends on the 15th day in Cusco.

 Full Itinerary

-You will be picked up at the airport or the bus terminal on this first day.
+You will be picked up at the airport or the bus terminal on the first day.
 This tour starts with a free day in Lima.
-Upon arrival in Lima, if your flight in the evening is counted as the first day, you will have the opportunity and freedom to visit whatever you desire.
+Upon arrival in Lima, if your evening flight is considered the first day, you will have the opportunity and freedom to visit whatever you desire.
 The area around Miraflores is worth a visit!
-You can also enjoy your day at the beach. (if you arrive in the morning) Please keep in mind that the bus to Nazca leaves at 3 am the following day.
+You can also enjoy your day at the beach. (if you arrive in the morning) Please keep in mind that the bus to Nazca leaves at 3:00 am the following day.

 Accommodation: Tierra Viva Hotel Miraflores